winglang/playground/apps/tour/src/tutorials/inflight/basic/05-tutorial.md

-# Referencing preflight data from inflight code
+# Referencing preflight data from inflight code - Example

 One of the main reasons for having both execution phases (preflight and inflight) in the same language and under the same compiler is to allow easy access to preflight data from inflight code.

-Let's see what it looks like:
+We'll start with a simple example, and then uncover the benefits of this approach though it.

-The editor contains preflight code that adds a storage bucket and a function to our app.
+The editor contains preflight code that adds a storage bucket and a cloud function to our app.
 It also contains empty inflight code that runs whenever the function is invoked.

 Let's modify it to put a file in the bucket by pasting this code to line 8:
 ```wing